-However, before taking action, you will want to visit a lawyer from a reputable law firm.
+However, you will want to visit a lawyer from a reputable law firm before taking action.
 The right legal advocate will evaluate your situation and guide you through your rights and options to ensure your safety.

 1. Initial Screening

-Once at the court, you will have to complete an initial screening that documents the main reason and valid evidence as to why you are requesting a temporary protective order in Georgia.
-For instance, if you are a victim of domestic violence, you can show proof of the physical injuries that you may have obtained.
+Once at the court, you must complete an initial screening that documents the main reason and valid evidence why you request a temporary protective order in Georgia.
+For instance, if you are a victim of domestic violence, you can present evidence of the physical injuries you may have obtained.
 Your attorney can help you obtain this evidence.

 2. Swear an oath

-After completing the screening, you will be forced to swear an oath, agreeing that the information provided is accurate and true.
+After completing the screening, you will swear an oath, agreeing that the information provided is accurate and true.
 Once that is done, your request is prepared to be headed to a Superior Court judge for consideration.
-You will thereafter need to appear before a judge in a court of law to briefly summarize the situation and answer any questions a judge may have.
+You will, after that, need to appear before a judge in a court of law to briefly summarize the situation and answer any questions a judge may have.